valeria-yagui/r-project-offensive-behavior/README.md

-# R project - Offensive Behavior

-*Offensive Behavior in Cases of Insults – Who Thinks So in Germany and Why?*
+# R project - Offensive Behavior in Cases of Insults – Who Thinks So in Germany and Why?

-**Course:**Data Analytics with R, WS 2025/26
-**Note:** This was a group project completed with 3 other teammates.
+**Course:** Data Analytics with R, WS 2025/26 **Note:** This was a group project completed with 3 other teammates.
 The code in this repository is only my part of the analysis.
 I'm not uploading the full write-up or the whole group's work, only the R code and dataset needed to reproduce the results described below.

 ## About the Project